iggredible/Learn-Vim/ch12_search_and_substitute.md

 When you reach the end of a file while searching, Vim throws an error: `"Search hit the BOTTOM without match for: <your-search>"`.
 Sometimes this can be a good safeguard from oversearching, but other times you want to cycle the search back to the top again.
 You can use the `set wrapscan` option to make Vim to search back at the top of the file when you reach the end of the file.
 To turn this feature off, do `set nowrapscan`.

-## Searching for Alternative Words
+## Searching For Alternative Words

 It is common to search for multiple words at once.
 If you need to search for *either* "hello vim" or "hola vim", but not "salve vim" or "bonjour vim", you can use the `|` pipe alternative syntax.